jianlin-cheng/GenomeFlow/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
 A comprehensive graphical tool to facilitate the entire process of 3D genome organization, modeling and analysis of Hi-C data.

-GenomeFlow is capable of creating index for reference genome, generating maps from raw fastq data files, supporting the reconstruction of  two-dimensional (2D) and three-Dimensional (3D) chromosome and genome models with a graphical user interface.
+GenomeFlow is capable of creating index for reference genome, generating maps from raw fastq data files, and reconstructing two-dimensional (2D) and three-Dimensional (3D) chromosome and genome models with a graphical user interface.

 If you have further difficulties using GenomeFlow, please do not hesitate to contact us (chengji@missouri.edu)